HarbourHeading/KVM-GPU-Passthrough/README.md

 # Create KVM with Full GPU and CPU Passthrough

 This guide explains how to set up a headless Windows 10 VM on QEMU/KVM with full GPU and CPU passthrough on an Ubuntu 24.04 server.
 I did not find many guides on the topic, so I wanted to share how I accomplished it in a straightforward way.
 Steps can be followed by Nvidia, AMD and Intel users.
-Although it has only been tested on Ubuntu Server 24.04, the steps should remain largely the same for older versions.
+Although it has only been tested on Ubuntu Server 24.04, the steps should remain largely the same for older versions, e.g. 22.04 and 20.04.

 **Note:** This guide isolates the GPU from the Ubuntu host for security reasons.
-The GPU isolation step can be skipped, however it is strongly recommended for security reasons.
+The GPU isolation step can be skipped, however it is strongly recommended.

 ## Table of Contents
 - [Prerequisites](#prerequisites)